 North Carolina police: 1 dead in officer-involved shooting

 Charlotte-Mecklenburg police said in a Twitter feed that a weapon was recovered at the scene of the Thursday shooting on the city's east side.
-The department said the officer and the victim were Hispanic.
+No officers were hurt, but no further details were immediately available.

 Comments